What is hyperthyroidism?

 If radioiodine therapy is not suitable for your cat (based on cost, age or other complicating diseases), anti-thyroid drug therapy can be started with a medication that comes in tablet form.
 This drug reduces the production of thyroid hormone and so slows the progression of the disease.
 This is a lifelong therapy, and requires regular blood tests to ensure the thyroid hormone is within the normal range (this is most important in the first 3 months of treatment and we recommend a blood test every 3 weeks during this period).
 Initially, we recommend tablets given 3 times a day, and reduce this to twice a day (this may vary depending on how well the thyroid hormone level is being managed).

-Surgical removal of the thyroid gland is not as common in recent times due to the introduction of radio-iodine therapy, but is still practiced successfully in areas without access to this newer treatment.
+Surgical removal of the thyroid gland is not as common in recent times due to the introduction of radio-iodine therapy, but is still practised successfully in areas without access to this newer treatment.
 There are risks involved in the surgery, as the thyroid gland sits next to the parathyroid gland, which is responsible for controlling calcium levels in the body, and other blood vessels and nerves are also located nearby.
 There is also a risk involved in putting older cats under an anaesthetic.
 Some cats may also require thyroid replacement medication (Thyroxine) after surgical removal of the gland.

 Complications of treatment